 Is It the Right Time to Enter the Market?

 There is a popular quote by Ken Fisher, “Time in the market beats timing the market”.
-This translates that the time you stay invested holds more value than the time you enter the market.
+This essentially means that the time you stay invested is more important than the time you enter the market.
 Any asset invested for a long time can yield on-par returns.
 However, not without its risks and limitations.

 Currently, the crypto market is running low, and that poses the question of whether you should buy the dip.
 The answer is yes and no, or more, depending on your preferences.
 If you had invested in the crypto market correction in 2018, without a doubt, your investments would have tripled last year but only to return to the level of 2017 in a few months.